 Thanksgiving is a time for families to come together to celebrate the bounty of the season, reconnect and express gratitude for life’s many blessings.
 It’s much more than turkey, football and parades.

 Here are some ideas for Thanksgiving traditions you can start doing with your family to keep them healthy and happy beyond the holiday season.

 After gathering around the table this Thanksgiving, think about making family mealtime a routine all year.
 Families who share meals most days of the week reap the most benefits.
 To create a “family table,” The American College of Pediatricians suggests these tips:

 Regularly expressing gratitude is linked to increased levels of happiness.

-“Gratitude helps people feel more connected to others, value their life and good experiences, handle adversity and improve their overall well-being,” said Katy Hopkins, Ph.D., child psychologist with Norton Children’s Medical Associates.
+“Gratitude helps people feel more connected to others, value their life and good experiences, handle adversity and improve their overall well-being,” said Katy Hopkins, Ph.D., pediatric psychologist with Norton Children’s Medical Associates.
 “This includes feeling gratitude for past experiences and current blessings, and feeling hopeful and optimistic for the future.”

 Thanksgiving is a great time to start a conversation around gratitude and how important it is to express gratitude every day.
 Here are a few ideas to get the conversation started:

 - Play the “What Would You Feel Without It” game (from Moments A Day.)
 Ask your children how it would make them feel if they didn’t have clean, running water; warm clothes; or (gasp!) the internet.
 If your children are old enough, talk about how some people live without those items every day.